 Get out there and explore the new culture.
 Learn the language, visit museums, talk to the locals… There’s so much to do while spending your time away in Spain!

 You might also want to check out how to migrate to Germany.

-Moving to Madrid in 2022 is one of the bravest things, yet the most exciting one you can ever do.
+Moving to Madrid in 2023 is one of the most daring and exciting things you can do.
 Don’t get us wrong; Madrid is a beautiful city to live in, but relocating can be hard to do, especially if you’re relocating from abroad.

 Ensure all your paperwork is done and that your visa and NIE are all good.
 Figure out where you want to live in Madrid and get in on a short-term furnished rental, depending on how long you stay.

 Once you’ve settled in, try your best to enjoy life in your home; make new friends, visit a pottery barn, go to the beach… Find something to do, and don’t forget to take pictures.

 This will without a doubt be an amazing time to look back on!
 We hope you enjoy your stay in Madrid, Spain!